 Other construction dusts governed by specific OSHA standards include:

-- Lead — 29 CFR 1926.62 regulates lead exposure from cutting, welding, grinding, or disturbing painted surfaces
+- Lead (29 CFR 1926.62) regulates exposure from cutting, welding, grinding, or disturbing painted surfaces

-- Coal dust — Primarily under MSHA jurisdiction (30 CFR Parts 70/71), though OSHA can cite independent contractors at mine sites when MSHA standards don't apply
+- Coal dust falls primarily under MSHA jurisdiction (30 CFR Parts 70/71), though OSHA can cite independent contractors at mine sites when MSHA standards don't apply

 General Duty Clause: The Regulatory Backstop

-Even when no specific standard exists for a particular dust hazard, OSHA retains enforcement authority.
-Section 5(a)(1) of the OSH Act requires employers to provide workplaces "free from recognized hazards" that are causing or likely to cause death or serious harm.
+Even when no specific standard covers a particular dust hazard, OSHA can still act.
+Section 5(a)(1) of the OSH Act says employers must keep their workplaces free of known hazards that could cause death or severe injury.

 The General Duty Clause allows OSHA to cite employers for uncontrolled dust hazards when they knew the hazard existed and failed to address it.